 THE IMPACT ON THE JEWELLERY TRADE

-Is there a place for lab-grown made to order diamonds yes there is, especially for those who are looking for a stone that has little impact on the environment, and those looking to save money.
+Is there a place for lab-grown made-to-order diamonds?
+Yes, there is, especially for those looking for a stone with little impact on the environment and those looking to save money.
 They may even appeal to those who only look at the purchase of a natural diamond as a commodity buy and looking for the least expensive deal.

-But with savings of up to 20% over their natural counterparts for a so-called like for like stone is that enough for you to purchase one?
+But with savings of up to 20% over their natural counterparts, is that enough for you to purchase one?

-There is also a mystique and beauty of choosing a natural diamond over a machine-made one with the obvious one being no two natural diamonds will have the same characteristics whereas machine-made ones will never be one-offs.
+There is also charisma and beauty in choosing a natural diamond over a machine-made one.
+No two natural diamonds will have the same characteristics, whereas machine-made ones will never be one-offs.

-Machine-made diamonds will continue to grow that is for sure, but in my opinion, they should not be sold alongside a natural diamond piece of jewellery, it will only confuse you the buying public and devalue the stunning beauty of a natural diamond.
-With the potential damage, De Beers could do by putting their name to the lab-grown market the only thing left would be for GIA to issue certificates for them.
+Machine-made diamonds will continue to grow, that is for sure, but in my opinion, they should not be sold alongside a natural diamond piece of jewellery.
+It will only confuse the buying public and devalue the stunning beauty of a natural diamond.
+But, with the potential damage De Beers could do by putting their name on the lab-grown market, the only thing left would be for GIA to issue certificates for them.
 If that happens, it might be time for me to close the door on the trade I love.

-As a diamond expert with over 35 years of trade experience I would happy to chat through with you in greater details the difference between a real and man-made diamond
+As a diamond expert with over 35 years of trade experience, I would be happy to chat with you in more significant detail about the difference between a natural and manufactured diamond